 Back pain is extremely common and develops from a variety of causes, such as spinal stenosis, which is a narrowing of your spinal canal that often occurs with aging.
 If you have back pain or spinal stenosis, the experienced and caring team at North Texas Orthopaedic & Spine can provide the treatment you need so you can get pain relief and get back to doing the things that bring you joy.
 For a consultation, call the office nearest you today or book an appointment online.
-North Texas Orthopaedic & Spine proudly serves patients in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman.
+North Texas Orthopaedic & Spine proudly serves patients in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton.

 Spinal stenosis is a condition of the spine that causes narrowing of the spaces in between your spinal joints, which may lead to pinching of the nerves and result in pain.
 Spinal stenosis most often occurs in the cervical or lumbar areas of your spine.

 Spinal stenosis frequently develops from the wearing away of the discs that separate the joints that make up your spine as you get older.

 Not everyone with spinal stenosis has symptoms.
 Common symptoms that may indicate spinal stenosis include:

 In severe cases, spinal stenosis may cause you to lose control of your bowel or bladder.

 If you’re experiencing these symptoms, contact the team at North Texas Orthopaedic & Spine for a comprehensive evaluation.

 Your specialist at North Texas Orthopaedic & Spine conducts an evaluation to determine the underlying cause of your symptoms.
 In addition to a physical, your specialist may also conduct functional tests to identify the nerves that may be affected by your narrowing spine.

 Diagnostic imaging, such as an X-ray or MRI, may also be recommended to assess the degree of your spinal condition.